 Game Night is a comedy murder mystery starring Jason Bateman and Rachel McAdams as Max and Annie, a hyper-competitive couple who get thrown into a plot involving mobsters and a kidnapping during one of their weekly game nights.
-Game Night is directed John Francis Daley and Jonathan M. Goldstein, the co-writers behind Spider-Man Homecoming and the upcoming Flash Movie.
+Game Night is directed by John Francis Daley and Jonathan M. Goldstein, the co-writers behind Spider-Man Homecoming and the upcoming Flash.

 The film is an homage to the recent trend of “kidnapping” thriller movies over the past few years, such as Prisoners and Kidnap, but it takes most of its influence from the hit film franchise Taken.
 The film even references Taken multiple times throughout.
 However, Game Night is nothing at all like these thrillers.
 Most of those films feature heart-pounding action with incredible and outrageous stunts and while Game Night has its fair share of action, this film relies on its hilarious cast and their gut-busting jokes.

 Often times both comedies and kidnapping movies tend to have extremely thin plots with little to no character development.
 Game Night does not suffer from this problem at all.
 Daley and Goldstein have created a multi-layered story involving marital issues, sibling rivalries, an incredibly elaborate game night, and a brother getting mixed up in the wrong crowd.
 The film isn’t straightforward at all, consisting of numerous twists throughout that change the characters’ outlook on the game and even of each other.